 The basis for and the ultimate authority in disciplinary matters in the College is the Master's authority as the Chief Executive Officer.
-All members are permitted in the College as licensees, and therefore, such licenses may be revoked for disciplinary reasons.

 Any disciplinary action does not alter or void your financial obligations under the terms of your contract.
-If suspension or expulsion of your license is imposed, you will remain liable for your resident fees, until such time as a replacement can be found for your position.
+If suspension or termination of your New College membership is imposed, you will still remain liable for your membership fees, until such time as a replacement can be found.